 OPG has recognized and carries on its balance sheet a liability to cover future expenditures to decommission and dismantle each of its wholly-owned thermal generating stations at the end of their estimated service lives.
 This provision is not funded and is estimated on the basis of station closure.
 The estimates for these liabilities are based on a review of required decommissioning, clean-up and restoration activities, underlying economic assumptions and anticipated timing of these activities in line with current accounting end-of-life assumptions for the operating sites.
-For the former Nanticoke and Lambton generating stations, the liability reflects the estimated cost of executing current decommissioning plans.
+For the former Nanticoke, Lambton and Thunder Bay generating stations, the liability reflects the estimated cost of executing current decommissioning plans.
+OPG has a comprehensive program to ensure the safe, secure and environmentally responsible decommissioning of these stations.